jspacco/iclickerviewer/README.md

 ## TODO (deployment)
 * streamline uploading of database
 * figure out why heroku rake db:migrate isn't working
+  * fixed this by changing the migrations to go in order of the foreign keys, but still not sure why this was necessary on heroku but not locally.

 ## TODO (design)
 * a logo?